Inqilab: Overview

 It begins by tracking the early influences, beginning with Bhagat Singh's family, locating him in the national and international political context and finally tracing the roots of his future ideological formations.
 Through diverse textual material available at various repositories, it weaves through the biographical turning points to construct Bhagat Singh's dream of an independent, egalitarian, socialist and multicultural India.

 Parts of the documentary contain narration by Zohra Sehgal, Suchitra Gupta and Sarah Hashmi.
 Apart from this renowned social activists, intellectuals and historians, including Swami Agnivesh, Kuldip Nayar, Prof. Bipan Chandra, Prof. V.P.
 Dutt, Prof. K.N.
 Panikkar, Jagmohan Singh, Prof. Shantha Sinha, Prof. Chaman Lal, Prof. Urvashi Butalia, Dr S. Irfan Habib, Kamla Bhasin and Arpana Kaur, have also narrated parts of the script.

-The documentary was shot at Lahore, Banga, Kolkata, Kanpur, Amritsar and Delhi.
+The documentary was shot in Lahore, Banga, Kolkata, Kanpur, Amritsar and Delhi.

 At the end of the documentary 'Bhagat Singh's' Ghodi was used as background song.
 The song is in Punjabi language.
 It was composed by students of DAV College, Lahore just after Bhagat Singh's execution and even now is part of folk tradition on both sides of the India-Pak border.